mraznick/owen-wilson-wow-player/README.md

 - Add more film details
 - Create a game where a random recording plays and the user has to guess the movie it's from.
 - Create a sort method for number of wows, release date, and earliest wow on timestamp
+- Allow user to click outside of modal to close pop-up (instead of just "close" button)

 ____________